bloque-app/sdk/packages/compliance/README.md

 - **Fully Async**: Promise-based API for modern JavaScript workflows
 - **Lightweight**: Minimal dependencies for optimal bundle size

+> **📌 Important:** All compliance operations require connecting to a user session first using `bloque.connect(urn)`.
+This ensures proper authentication and authorization for user-specific operations.
+See the [Usage](#usage) section for details.

 ## Installation

 This package is included in the main `@bloque/sdk` package.
 You typically don't need to install it separately.